Overview

 • To integrate REST API with Entitle, you are required to implement an HTTP server that supports one of two integration modes: Standing Accounts or Ephemeral Accounts:

-• Within the two integration modes, you will be able to choose whether you wish to implement get all permissions (get_all_permissions) or get asset permissions (get_asset_permissions).
+• Within the two integration modes, you can choose whether you wish to implement get all permissions (get_all_permissions) or get asset permissions (get_asset_permissions).

 Set up REST API to work with Entitle

-Note: In each of the two integration modes, there are mandatory fields that need to be implemented as well as optional ones.
+In each of the two integration modes, there are mandatory and optional fields that can be implemented.

 Standing Accounts: